 Early childhood is the foundation on which children build the rest of their lives.
-At Woodchurch CE Primary School we greatly value the importance that the Early Years Foundation Stage plays in laying secure foundations for future learning and development.
+At Woodchurch Church of England Primary School we greatly value the importance that the Early Years Foundation Stage plays in laying secure foundations for future learning and development.
 We aim to provide a safe, challenging, stimulating and caring environment which is sensitive to the needs of every child.

 During the Reception year we provide a broad, balanced and creative curriculum that will establish firm foundations for future learning, where pupils are motivated and eager to learn.